A NEER public-good project

 The human stakes

-building footprints sit where a 100-year flood would reach β about 16% of the 39M buildings mapped across three regions home to ~114 million people.
+building footprints sit where a 100-year flood would reach — about 20% of the 363M buildings mapped across 27 states & union territories — home to ~1.3 billion people.

 Share of each district's buildings inside the 100-year floodplain.
-The Cauvery delta and Kerala's backwaters stand apart.
+Andhra's Krishna–Godavari delta and the new Polavaram gorge district, the Cauvery delta and Kerala's backwaters stand apart.

-The severe (> 3 m) tail concentrates in Kerala's hill-edge districts (Idukki, Pathanamthitta, Kannur) β partly genuine steep-valley flooding, partly where the DEM is weakest.
+The severe (> 3 m) tail concentrates in the incised Godavari gorge (Andhra's Polavaram, Telangana's Bhadradri Kothagudem) and Kerala's hill-edge districts (Idukki, Pathanamthitta, Kannur) — partly genuine steep-valley flooding, partly where the DEM is weakest.
 We flag it rather than hide it.

 How it's built